prakashn27/personal-blog/_pages/about.md

 [^1]:a blogging platform that natively supports Jupyter notebooks in addition to other formats. -->

-Hi I am Prakash Natarajan 🙂
+👋 Hi, I am Prakash Natarajan 🙂

 I enjoy architecting software systems. 👨‍💻

+I am interested in <b>building highly available, scalable, maintainable software</b> for my clients.
+I typically select and use best tool for the job rather than going with something generic. 🧰

 This website contains my notes from various sources I find interesting in internet. 📓

-I approach the problem for solving it by best possible method rather than inserting a specific technology for my clients. 🧰

 Please reach out to me at [📨 mail@prakashn.com](mailto:mail@prakashn.com) if you need any assistance with your software needs. 💚